allcommerce/bc-furnisima-docs/README.md

-# bc-Mooncat-docs
+# bc-Antique-docs
-Documentation for the Mooncat BigCommerce Theme by PapaThemes
+Documentation for the Antique BigCommerce Theme by PapaThemes